Ant2210/project2/README.md

 -   I would like to implement either a database that holds the high scores or use an external API to with social features so that the users high scores can be made public and shared with friends via social media.

 ### Accessibility
--   The use of semantic HTML
+-   The use of semantic HTML.
--   Ensuring the colours and text use meet accessibility standards set by [w3.org](https://www.w3.org/TR/WCAG21/)
+-   Ensuring the colours and text use meet accessibility standards set by [w3.org](https://www.w3.org/TR/WCAG21/).
--   Ensuring all clickable buttons and links are tabbable using the keyboard
+-   Ensuring all clickable buttons and links are tabbable using the keyboard.
--   Using descriptive alt tags on all images
+-   Using descriptive alt tags on all images.
--   Using correct aria labels where necessary
+-   Using correct aria labels where necessary.
--   Being mindful in the creation of the design to ensure it is intuitive and as easy to navigate as possible
+-   Being mindful in the creation of the design to ensure it is intuitive and as easy to navigate as possible.